serverfarmer/sm-inspect-pending/README.md

-`sf-inspect-pending` extension pulls the lists of pending system package updates from all servers in the farm.
+`sm-inspect-pending` management extension pulls the lists of pending system package updates from all servers in the farm.